danja/postcraft/danny.ayers.name/posts/2024-04-27_postcraft-flow.md

 // what happened to pipeline trm:configKey :contextKey . ?

-#### :s4 a :NOP .

-No operation - a utility service that does nothing, helpful when making provisional changes to the pipeline.

 #### :s5 a :PostcraftDispatcher . # dispatch each content group

 COMMENTED OUT